kwangsk/FACTS-support/README.md

 ## LWPR
 LWPR: LWPR compiled for Python via SWIG
 Version: 1.1

 Author:  [lhlmgr](https://github.com/lhlmgr)

 All source codes for LWPR are obtained from https://github.com/lhlmgr/lwpr

+***Currently for Windows, the LWPR source code has to be updated a bit.
+Please see the Troubleshoot section!***

 1. Clone source code (LWPR) in a directory that is not a part of the FACTS directory
 ```bash